mongator/documentation/mandango/logging.rst

 Logging
 =======

-With Mandango you can log the queries that are sent to Mongo to improve the development.
+With Mongator you can log the queries that are sent to Mongo to improve the development.

 To do it you just have to pass a *PHP callable* to the mandango when you create it::

-    use Mandango\Mandango;
+    use Mongator\Mongator;

     $logger = function(array $log) {
         print_r($log);
     }
-    $mandango = new Mandango($metadata, $queryCache, $logger);
+    $mandango = new Mongator($metadata, $queryCache, $logger);

 ..  note::
   This functionality doesn't have **any penalty in performance** in production,